SymfonyCasts/lemon-squeezy/sfcasts/list-orders.md

 ## Preventing Leaks

 Okay, now let's turn our attention to a small security issue here.
-At the moment, we're filtering orders by the email users have registered on their account.
-But, *in theory*, users can change their email to something they *don't* own.
+At the moment, we're filtering orders by the email users have registered with our site.
+But, *in theory*, users could change their email to something they *don't* own.
 To mitigate this, we need to use the email set on the LemonSqueezy customer, *not* on our `User` entity.
-Inside `LemonSqueezyApi.php`, add a new `public function` and call it `retrieveCustomer()` with `string $customerId`.
+Inside `LemonSqueezyApi.php`, add a new `public function` and call it `retrieveCustomer()` with `string $customerId`, return `array`.
+Inside, write
-Inside *that*, add
 `$response = $this->client->request(Request::METHOD_GET, 'customers/' . $customerId)`.
 Below, `return $response->toArray()`.